jackdewinter/pymarkdown/newdocs/src/plugins/rule_md022.md

 ### Readability

-Blank lines around headings improve readability by visually separating headings from surrounding content, making document structure clearer for readers.
+Blank lines around headings give both human readers and assistive-technology users (e.g., screen readers) a clear visual and structural cue where one section ends and the next begins.

 ## Examples

 ### Failure Scenarios

 This rule triggers when a heading is immediately followed by text without a required blank line, or immediately preceded by text without a required blank line.

 ```Markdown
 Section text.